Pokémon Gold, Silver and Crystal Version

 - One of many things in the game that can have a custom colour palette!

 There's also an external tool (see below in Fun Extras) you can use to inject your own custom trainer sprites and starters into the game.
-I didn't do it as I believe it changes the hash of the rom and as such will break RetroAchievements integration, but it's a seriously cool feature.
+I didn't do it as it changes the hash of the rom and as such will break RetroAchievements integration, but it's a seriously cool feature.

 Bag: